 Your Kids Are Watching ...
 So Lead By Example

-4. Be generous with your words/kindness/good deeds on a daily basis.
+5. Be generous with your words/kindness/good deeds daily.
 Every parent knows, our kids imitate our actions.
 So let them see you help their teacher in the classroom, ask your grocery checker how their day is going, buy the coffee for the person in front of you in line ... there are so many ways to be generous with your spirit––and your kids will grow up wanting to do the same.

 Kids also study their parents closely to see how mom and dad cope with not getting what they want.
 Take disappointments and setbacks in stride and be the model of a good example by buying less non-essential items.
 Shift the focus from material possessions to intangible forms of fulfillment.
 If you fuss at not getting what you want, or you always have to be on to the next purchase instead of enjoying what you have, that attitude will trickle down to your kids.